bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 headers and other data suitable for the Seagate Central.

-If you have already gone through the pre-requisite process of compiling replacement samba software for the Seagate Centrel then you should already have this cross compiling toolchain built and ready to use.
+If you have already gone through the pre-requisite process of compiling replacement samba software for the Seagate Central then you should already have this cross compiling toolchain built and ready to use.

 It is possible to use the generic "arm-none" style cross compiler toolchain